rbeck19/beck_game_of_gits/sad-tale.md

 Joffrey Baratheon was the one to do Ned in, but his story was only about to begin, and let me assure you he will ___DEFINITELY NOT DIE!___

+Hello, just flying in on my dragon to say hello!